-Debate and comment on others’ ideas: Your Year 6 pupils will soon be meeting lots of new people and they will need to be able to respect others’ opinions and share what they think – whether they agree or disagree – in an appropriate way.
+Debate and comment on others’ ideas: As they progress through the school, your pupils will meet lots of new people and they will need to be able to respect others’ opinions and share what they think – whether they agree or disagree – in an appropriate way.
 Explorify encourages children to ask questions, challenge ideas and engage in discussion about a topic.

 “It’s good for [pupils’] metacognitive skills and their communication.
 They’re sharing their ideas about things and respecting each other’s opinions and just growing up and developing.” - Science Leader

 “Using Explorify is an excellent way of getting children to work collaboratively and develop their questioning and answering skills… when we’re using it in class it’s not ability-specific so the whole class can join in.” - Science Leader

 “It’s good because they get to question each other and… go against each other but in a controlled and a polite way. - Teacher